MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

     * Robust against noise, geometric distortions (translation, rotation, scaling) and photometric distortions (illumination, contrast)

 ### Local Binary Pattern (LBP):
-* A popular and important feature than can efficiently encode the texture information of an image region
+* A popular and important feature that can efficiently encode the texture information of an image region
 * Texture can be characterised by complex patterns composed of sub-patterns
 * Computing LBP:
     * Consider a $P$-connect neighbourhood